 It’s good to make a solid first impression, but the last impression is nearly as important.
 Everyone is familiar with not knowing the right words to leave a meeting.
 And that’s exactly what we want to avoid in Russia by learning the right words to say goodbye in Russian.

-The Russian language is a highly formal language.
+The Russian language is highly formal.
 That means that you should be polite to people you don’t know, or that have a ‘higher status’ in society or a specific situation.

 For example your granddad, a police officer, or the prime minister.

-That’s why I’ve grouped the different ways of saying goodbye in Russian in 3 different categories:
+That’s why I’ve grouped the different ways of saying goodbye in Russian into 3 different categories:

 - Formal ways to say goodbye in Russian